Avoid These 5 Common Apostille Mistakes (So You Don’t Waste Time or Money)

 What to do instead:

-• State-level apostilles are for documents issued or notarized within one U.S. state (like Indiana).
+For documents issued or notarized within a specific state (like Indiana)

 5. Waiting Until the Last Minute

-Whew — this one’s tough love.
-I’ve seen too many people scrambling days before an international flight or a deadline.
-Apostilles take time (especially federal ones), and mailing delays are real.
+I’ve seen too many people scrambling days before an international flight or deadline.

 Mistake: